 In August 2015, the Franklin Park planning partners completed an Environmental Assessment for the Franklin Park Vision and Transformation plan (EA).
 Based on analysis of the EA and consideration of public comments, NPS determined that the work in Franklin Park will not result in significant impacts to the environment.
 NPS released a Finding of No Significant Impact (FONSI) for a preferred design alternative.

-In March 2019, President Donald Trump signed a federal lands package that permitted the District of Columbia to invest its capital dollars in the renovation and construction of the park through a cooperative management agreement with NPS.
+DC Mayor Muriel Bowser in 2018 set aside $18 million for the renovation and construction of the park.
+In March 2019, President Trump signed a federal lands package that permitted the District of Columbia to invest its capital dollars in the renovation and construction of the park through a cooperative management agreement with NPS.

 The park’s revitalization will include enhanced physical and programmatic innovations, such as: